10 Reasons and Fixes to Loud PC Fans When Idle

 In such a case, you may attempt to keep the side panel off as a temporary solution.
 However, that’s more counterproductive and damage-inducing than anything.

 Computers are usually designed to operate more efficiently with their casings intact.
-For instance, they come with air circulation systems that ensure all critical components get cooled effectively.
+For instance, they come with air circulation systems ensuring all critical components are cooled effectively.
 Unfortunately, when you remove the side panel, you disrupt their built-in systems.

 Also, leaving the case open exposes the fans and other hardware to dirt and debris.
-As mentioned earlier, dust accumulation causes PCs to overheat, so you’d only make the situation worse by leaving the case open.
+As mentioned, dust accumulation causes PCs to overheat, so you’d only make the situation worse by leaving the case open.
 Also, debris can clog the fans, causing more damage.

 You can place some cushioning material, like foam or rubber, between the graphics card and the side panel to fix this problem.

-But it’s best to stick it on the side panel so that it gently rests around the fan blades to avoid contact.
+But it’s best to stick it on the side panel to rest around the fan blades to avoid contact gently.
 However, ensure the rubber or foam isn’t so thick that it pushes the GPU too far, making the video card sit on its slot loosely.

 9. Super-fast memory and high-end graphics cards